nerva-project/nerva-docs/docs/guides/cli.md

 The wallet creation process is straightforward.
 After launching nerva-wallet-cli, you'll be asked to specify a wallet name.
 You should use *only* alphanumeric characters (a-z,A-Z,0-9).
 Then confirm wallet creation by typing Yes and hitting enter.

 Next you'll be asked for a wallet password.
 The password you enter will be used to encrypt your wallet data, so that even if somebody else had access to your computer, your funds would remain safe (at least until/unless they brute forced the password).
 You *can* skip providing a password by just hitting enter, but it's recommended to enter a secure random password at this stage.
-You'll be required to enter this password whenever you open your wallet, when you spend Nerva and (by default) also when you receive Nerva. *Nothing will appear on the screen as you type your password - this is normal.*
+You'll be required to enter this password whenever you open your wallet, when you spend coins and (by default) also when you receive coins. *Nothing will appear on the screen as you type your password - this is normal.*

 Finally, specify your language (1 for English) and your wallet is all set up.